markusheimerl/imitate/README.md

-# reinforce
+# imitation
-Implementation of Ronald J. Williams' 1992 paper "Simple Statistical Gradient-Following Algorithms for Connectionist Reinforcement Learning" for quadcoptor control.
+Implementation of machine learning a quadcoptor controller through imitation